ubiquitypress/metrics-widget/README.md

 The HIRMEOS metrics widget is a small, embeddable HTML widget which can offer visual information from services such as Google Analytics, OPERAS, and Ubiquity Press in the form of graphs, tables, and numerical figures.

-When embedded, users will be able to see a navigation menu with numerical figures for different measures supported by the widget, such as the number of downloads a specific book has.
-Upon clicking one of the navigation items, the user will then be able to see additional information in the form of graphs, tables, and more.

 The widget is designed to be extremely flexible with its implementation, allowing almost complete configuration to be made without needing to touch the source code.
-More customisation options will become available over time, and updates to the widget will be made under new version numbers - giving implementors the ability to test and configure any updates before deploying the changes live.
+More customisation options will become available over time, and updates to the widget will be made using semantic versioning.

-Implementing the widget requires some knowledge of HTML and JavaScript, and having knowledge on how the metrics URIs and endpoints work will also be beneficial.
+Implementing the widget requires basic knowledge of HTML and JSON.
+Having knowledge on how metric URIs and endpoints work will be beneficial but not required.

-This documentation is written assuming the implementor has no prior knowledge of the metrics API endpoints or response body.

 ## Getting Started

-To implement the base widget, only two steps are required.
-A third, configuration, step will later be required to bring the widget to life.

 The first step is to determine where the widget should be placed within the webpage.
 Once you have a suitable location in your HTML structure for the widget, add the following code: